Dec 5, 2025

 validation that the exoskeleton truly improves the situation.

-c) Integration into Occupational Health and Safety Programs
+c) Integration into OH&S Programs

 Exoskeletons are now considered: